Watch the videos below to hear about some of our client success stories

 In their couples counselling sessions, Sally and Jake were able to witness the pain that each other was carrying and begin to appreciate and understand the "emotional baggage" that they each brought to the relationship.
 This was a healing and connecting experience as they developed compassion and empathy for the experiences each of them had endured while growing up.

 Through developing awareness of the familiar patterns they engaged in, couples counselling helped them interrupt their destructive cycles and de-escalate the frequent fights.
 They found productive and effective ways to communicate their wants and needs as a couple.
 They began to use their relationship to heal themselves and their painful histories.

 Sally and Jake rediscover their love for one another

 After 20 sessions of marriage counselling, Sally and Jake reported that their relationship was ‘better then ever.’
 They had created a safe and trusting relationship and deepened their intimacy.
 Couples counselling helped them rediscover the love that had brought them together in the first place.They were now planning for the birth of their first child with a new sense of hope and optimism.
 Jake and Sally now had an exciting vision for their relationship and were feeling optimistic about their future as a couple.

 Are you ready to move out of relationship pain?

-Set up a FREE, confidential 15-minute phone consultation.
+Set up a FREE, confidential 15-minute phone inquiry call.